JS00001/libsqlx/README.md

 <h1 align="center">🏖️ libSQLx</h1>
 <p align="center">
   A lightweight wrapper around <a href="https://libsql.org">@libsql/client</a>
- that adds developer-friendly features like smarter error handling, automatic query logging, visualization, and noise-free logging.
+ that adds developer-friendly features like migrations, smarter error handling, query logging, sanitization, and more.
 Perfect for debugging, monitoring, and improving developer experience when working with libSQL.
 </p>

 ## Table of Contents